cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 To see which VMs are currently assigned to a particular affinity group:

 #.
+Log in to the OOTC UI.

-In the left navigation bar, click Affinity Groups.
+#.
+In the left navigation bar, click Affinity Groups in the Compute menu. |compute-icon.png|

 #.
 Click the name of the group you are interested in.